davebraze/OtoP-2/readme.md

 format is: value + \t + // type and name of the parameter.
 One can easily change the value of each parameter to fit in new condition.

+Parameters in this model are from four categories: parameters for the network (e.g., parameters specifying the number of nodes in different layers of the network and parameters specifying the settings about the activation curve, way of calculating training error, and noise type, etc.), parameters for phonemes (e.g., parameters specifying the number of phonemes and the number of features in each phoneme), parameters for file names (e.g., parameters specifying the names of the txt files of phoneme inventory, training and testing examples), and parameters for running (e.g., parameters specifying the number of training, the sampling frequency, the way to calculate training and testing accuracies, etc.).
+For each parameter, there is a brief description of its meaning or default and possible values after "//".
+For the parameters for running, they can also be assigned using the shell command based on different arguments (see below).
+This way of assignment can override the original settings in para.txt.

 There are two ways of running the model:

 1. Using exe file, type: ./OtoP.

-   One can specify some model parameters as command line arguments when calling the executable (OtoP):
+   One can specify some model parameters for running as command line arguments when calling the executable (OtoP):

    ```
-   ./OtoP -seed SEED -iter ITER -rep REP -samp SAMP -met MET -vthres VTHRES -recvec RECVEC
+   ./OtoP -seed SEED -iter ITER -rep REP -ptop PTOP -iter_ptop ITERPtoP -rep_ptop REPPtoP -samp SAMP -met MET -vthres VTHRES -recvec RECVEC
    ```

-   There are default values for each parameter, so one can specify all or only some of them.
+   There are default values for each argument, so one can specify all or only some of them.
+Specifying these parameters can be done either in para.txt or via the above arguments when calling the executable (OtoP).
+All these arguments are optional.
+If no arguments are provided, the code will use the values set in para.txt.

    * SEED: random seed to be used in that run.
+Default value is 0 (randomly assigning a seed during the run);

+   * ITER: number of total iterations (trainings).
+Default value is 50000;

+   * REP: sampling frequency for recording the results (after how many trainings to record the results).
+Default value is 1000;

+   * PTOP: whether to include PtoP training (1) or not (0).
 Default value is 0;

-   * ITER: number of total iterations.
+   * ITERPtoP: number of total iterations during PtoP training.
 Default value is 50000;

-   * REP: iterations for recording the results; default value is 1000;
+   * REPPtoP: sampling frequency for recording the results during PtoP training.
+Default value is 1000;

    * SAMP: sampling method (0: liner; 1: logarithm-like).
 If SAMP is set to 1, REP is no longer useful.
 Default value is 0;